KYLE HIGGINS - WRITER/DIRECTOR

 Kyle Higgins is a filmmaker out of the comic book world, a #1 New York Times Best Selling author whose past work includes Nightwing, Batman Eternal, Gates of Gotham, and Batman Beyond 2.0.
 After spending two years at the University of Iowa, Kyle transferred to Chapman University, where he directed a superhero noir titled The League, about the 1960's superhero labor union of Chicago.
 In addition to opening doors at Marvel and DC Comics, the film served as a creative launch point for Kyle's 2014 Image Comics series, C.O.W.L.

 At present, Kyle is developing several live action properties, including a feature version of The Shadow Hours, as well as an adaptation of his critically acclaimed Image Comics series, Hadrian's Wall.
-He is also writing the #1 selling monthly title in Boom Studios history, Mighty Morphin Power Rangers.
+He is also writing the #1 selling monthly title in Boom Studios history, Mighty Morphin Power Rangers, and just directed a live action prelude to the comic book event of the year, Shattered Grid.

 LINDSEY MORAN - PRODUCTION DESIGNER